Sharon B. Eckstein L'86

 Lecturer in Law

-Ms. Eckstein came to mediation following years of practice as an adoption and family law attorney.
-Sharon was involved in assisting gay and lesbian parents to secure the right to adopt in Philadelphia and Bucks County, having represented the first couples to succesfully adopt children in both Philadelphia and Bucks counties.
-During this time, she frequently served as an instructor in adoption law practice for Philadelphia area attorneys A former chair of both the Adoption Committee and the Divorce Committee of the Philadelphia Bar Association, Sharon began her career in the public interest bar as a staff attorney at Philadelphia Volunteers for the Indigent Program and the Philadelphia Child Support Project.
-She is a member of the Association of Conflict Resolution and the Pennsylvania Council of Mediators, as well as the Amercian and Philadelphia Bar Associations.
+Ms. Eckstein came to mediation following years of practice as an adoption and family law attorney and was integrally involved in legal efforts to gain equal parenting rights for the LGBT community.
+She represented the first gay couples to succesfully adopt children in both Philadelphia and Bucks counties.
+During this time, she frequently served as an instructor in adoption law practice for Philadelphia area attorneys.
+A former chair of both the Adoption Committee and the Divorce Committee of the Philadelphia Bar Association's Family Law Section, she began her career in the public interest bar as a staff attorney at the Philadelphia Volunteers for the Indigent Program and the Philadelphia Child Support Project.
+She is a member of the Association of Conflict Resolution, the Pennsylvania Council of Mediators, as well as the Amercian and Philadelphia Bar Associations.

 - Family Law

 - Public Interest

 - Mediation Clinic

 - Advanced mediation seminar: mediation and the workplace